 These steps automatically exit the prospect.
 Failure is often there to signal that the prospect got to the end of the campaign without responding, or their email wasn’t received before an email step, or they didn’t accept the invitation request.

 The success step is rarely stipulated in the sequences, but any prospect who responds is considered a success.
 This difference between success and failure is intended to improve campaign statistics in the long run.

 The “End” step is usually used to remove a lead that does not meet the campaign entry criteria.
-For example, in a campaign that starts with an invite request, all the leads already connected will go directly to the End step. 👩🚀
+For example, in a campaign that starts with an invite, all the leads already connected will go directly to the End step. 👩🚀

 When more advanced analytics become available, these leads will not be considered as either Failed or Successful, so as not to bias the analysis.